 Use unplugged coding using the "if, then, else" command.

-Discuss with students the various conditional instructions.
+Discuss with students the various conditional statements.

-Activity 2: Financial literacy and conditional instructions/control structures
+Activity 2: Financial Literacy and Conditional Statements

 Communicate the following situation to students: